Alejo Vidal-Quadras Roca: Attempted assassination

 On 9 November 2023, Vidal-Quadras was shot in the face in Madrid by a person on a motorbike in Calle de Núñez de Balboa at 1:30 p.m. local time.
 He was taken to hospital and was described as recovering after suffering a fracture on his jawbone that required surgery.
 The assassination attempt is being investigated as a possible terrorist attack.
 On November 21, Spanish police arrested three people in connection to the shooting.

 Vidal-Quadras has claimed that Iran was behind the attempted assassination.
 According to Vidal-Quadras, his connection to the National Council of Resistance of Iran, an Iranian opposition group, could be linked to the assassination attempt.
 To date, eight people have been arrested, including Mehrez Ayari who is linked to the Mocro Maffia.
 Sami Bekal Bounouare, a Palma-born man believed to be the mastermind behind the attack, remains at large.

 Vidal-Quadras is one of the first politicians that Tehran has added to their terrorist list.
-The Iranian opposition attributes the authorship to Religious Fascism that governs the country.
+The Iranian opposition attributes the authorship to religious fascist elements that govern the country.
 In 2019 Vidal-Quadras stated that he considers the Iranian regime a cruel dictatorship which foments terrorism.
 He is the first European politician to be targeted within Europe.